yguenduez/nerd-neck/readme.md

 This small device will detect bad posture, if the person wearing this device has it attached to the back.

-## Idea
+## Outline

 We read IMU data in a cycle.
 Every x milliseconds we receive IMU data.
-As the IMU values drift, we need a filter(s), that correct the drift integrated over time.
+As the IMU values drift, we need a filter(s): Those correct the drift integrated over time with sensor fusion algorithms.

-If the angle of the IMU passes a certain threshold and stays there for a certain amount of y seconds, the device will start beeping, notifying the person to rectify its position.
+If the orientation of the device passes a certain threshold, the device will start beeping for y, notifying the person to rectify its position.
+It will remain beeping, until the person corrected its position.

 The whole device is a wearable, so it needs a battery (LiPo) and a 3d printed casing.
-We also try to make it low-powered.

 ## TODOs